teayahz/cryptonite_taskphase_tia/processes-and-jobs.md

 # Interrupting-Processes

-Instead of killing processes, you can interrupt them using the `Ctrl+C` hotkey (which is also used to copy) so that the process that the command is waiting on is interrupted and cleanly exits.
+Instead of killing processes, you can interrupt them using the `Ctrl+C` hotkey so that the process that the command is waiting on is interrupted and cleanly exits.
 To get the flag, I ran `/challenge/run` & interrupted it with `Ctrl-C`.

 Flag: **pwn.college{Enec-d8jgw1SW-x5BGs4Ux8KgKc.dNDN4QDL3YTO0czW}**

 # Suspending-Processes

-Processes can also be suspended in the background with the `Ctrl+Z` hotkey (which is also used to undo), and resumed later.
+Processes can also be suspended in the background with the `Ctrl+Z` hotkey, and resumed later.
 In this challenge I had to suspend `run`, and again run a copy of it so I entered `/challenge/run`, hit `Ctrl-Z`, and then ran `/challenge/run` again.

 Flag: **pwn.college{kOjK2APhGiE6jVcwvG1O92WusyY.dVDN4QDL3YTO0czW}**